“The story begins with a doctor’s fervent desire to be available at all times to those in need of his services.”

 Although plans called for the changeover to direct dial were originally scheduled for September of 1957, an unknown delay held off the change until December 17, 1957 when General Manager Lloyd “Red” Hubbard ceremoniously “flipped the switch” for 503 Subscribers into a new era.

 Direct Dial Conversion Article – December 18, 1957

-The Hartland & St. Albans Telephone Company was purchased by TDS (Telephone & Data Systems, Inc.) in the late 1970s, but continued doing business under the old company name for many years.
+The Hartland & St Albans Telephone Company was purchased by TDS (Telephone & Data Systems, Inc.) in 1971, but continued doing business under the old company name for many years.